kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

 ─────────────────── Right channel ──────────── Left channel
 ```

-In the transmission process, the MSB should be written to the register SPI_DATA, and when TXBEFLG flag bit is set to 1, new data can be written; if there is corresponding interrupt, an interrupt can be generated.
+In the transmission process, the `MSB` should be written to the register `SPI_DATA`, and when
+`TXBEFLG` flag bit is set to 1, new data can be written; if there is corresponding interrupt, an
+interrupt can be generated.

-In the receiving process, every time the MSB is received, the RXBNEFLG flag bit will be set to 1; if there is corresponding interrupt, an interrupt can be generated.
+In the receiving process, every time the `MSB` is received, the `RXBNEFLG` flag bit will be set to
+1; if there is corresponding interrupt, an interrupt can be generated.

 #### 21.5.2.2 **MSB alignment standard**

-In MSB standard, WS signal and the first data bit are generated at the same time
+In `MSB` standard, `WS` signal and the first data bit are generated at the same time.

-In the transmission process, the data is changed on the falling edge of the clock signal; in the receiving process, the data is read on the rising edge of the clock signal.
+In the transmission process, the data is changed on the falling edge of the clock signal; in the
+receiving process, the data is read on the rising edge of the clock signal.

 Figure 91 MSB Alignment Standard Waveform (16/32-bit data)
 ```